evaluation-alex/TCPR-SSL/README.md

 data it receives from the source to the destination.
 It protects its connection to the source with TCPR.

-TCPR, available from <http://github.com/rahpaere/tcpr/>, is middleware that enables application-driven TCP migration and recovery.
-The setup-network script uses features available in recent Linux kernels to create a virtual network, and setup-tcpr installs firewall rules to protect all TCP connections to one of the nodes; they can be used as examples for using TCPR with dc.

 When a data collector starts up, it requests the latest state from TCPR, and, if a non-failed connection is present, the data collector connects directly to the master and waits for it to die.
 The current implementation uses TCPR and detects failure in such a way as to be completely safe in the face of a data collector process failing, but for simplicity it does not check for network stack or TCPR failure.

-Install the OpenSSL library.
-This library has a custom memory allocation function in the file crypto/mem.c.
-This function allocates a big chunk of memory for the first time and then for the subequent requests, it allocates memory from the same block.
-This is helpful in taking the backup of SSL state which is required in failsafe recovery of the application.
-Change the /crypto/mem.c file to use the custom malloc function.
-Please do not forget to install libssl package for SSL library headers.

 To demonstrate the data collector,  we have included two other apps: